 - Visual & Performing Arts

 Choosing what to study is an important part of your college experience.
-There is no one correct way to select your field of interest, but here are a few ideas to get you started.
+There is no one correct way to select your field of interest, but GW has many options to get you started.